OPEC+ set for only slight output target increase despite Ukraine -sources

 By Alex Lawler, Ahmad Ghaddar and Rowena Edwards

-LONDON, March 28 (Reuters) - OPEC+ will likely stick to its plans for a modest increase in its oil output in May, several sources close to the group said, despite a surge in prices due to the Ukraine crisis and calls from consumers for more supply.
+LONDON, March 28 (Reuters) - OPEC+ will likely stick to plans for a modest increase in oil output in May, several sources close to the group said, despite a surge in prices due to the Ukraine crisis and calls from the United States and other consumers for more supply.

-Having raised its target by 400,000 barrels per day each month since August 2021, OPEC+ plans agreed last year call for a May increase of 432,000 bpd based on raised baselines for Saudi Arabia, Russia, Iraq, the UAE and Kuwait.

 Several consuming nations including the United States have urged producers to raise their output by more as crude prices have surged, hitting their highest since 2008 this month at over $139 a barrel.

+OPEC+ has boosted output targets by 400,000 barrels per day (bpd) each month since August 2021.
+From May 1, that monthly target increase will rise slightly to 432,000 bpd.

+The increase is not a concession to consuming countries asking for more oil, but comes after internal recalculations of reference production levels, effectively higher baselines for Saudi Arabia, Russia, Iraq, the UAE and Kuwait.

-Sources have said Riyadh, as a quid pro quo for higher oil supply, wants more Western support in its war in Yemen and security guarantees over an Iranian nuclear deal.
+Sources have said Riyadh has conditioned any increase in supply beyond what it has agreed with OPEC+ on more Western support in its war in Yemen and security guarantees over an Iranian nuclear deal.

-Six OPEC+ sources told Reuters the group would most likely stick to the plan for May, with one of them saying Saudi Arabia's reluctance to agree to a bigger hike also reflected its support for Moscow.
+Seven OPEC+ sources told Reuters the group would most likely stick to the plan for May, with one of them saying Saudi Arabia's reluctance to agree a bigger hike also reflected its aim to not endanger cooperation on oil policy with Moscow.

 "The Saudis are careful," the source said.
 "They don't want to hike oil output above plan in order not to show they are against Russia."